 The NPV of the cost to maintain the transmission ROW for the next 20 years under this alternative is estimated to be approximately \$180 million.
-In the long-term, however, it would be less expensive to maintain the transmission ROW under this alternative.
+In the long-term, however, it would be less expensive to maintain the transmission ROW under this alternative than the overall cost of the No Action Alternative.